mike-ward/mike-ward.github.io/_posts/2011-05-31-simply-weather-gadgetndashfixed-icons.md

 ---
 layout: post
-title:  Simply Weather Gadget&ndash;Fixed Icons
+title: 'Simply Weather Gadget&ndash;Fixed Icons'
 ---
 Last Thursday, Google changed the location and form of their weather icons.
 They also changed the feed which meant Simply Weather™ could no longer map weather icons to conditions.
 I issued a quick fix over the weekend since I was away.